ArwebTeam/arbase/README.md

       // and the previous references are missing, since this is the main element }
   },
-  "$main": "board" // this tells the crud api that "board" is the base element. as such it's not allowed to contain any "#" references
+  "@main": "board" // this tells the crud api that "board" is the base element. as such it's not allowed to contain any "#" references
 }
 // also noticed how we're not using any time elements? the time is always available via $.createdOn or $.updatedOn, since we're using a blockchain beneath
 // sidenote: ## is "previous of previous" in the tree